Zenchiyu/deep-learning-implementations/normalized-flows/README.md

 ```

 Remark(s):
-The model is trained by maximizing the log likelihood (=minimizing the negative log likelihood or empirical cross-entropy).
-This loss is tractable since we use [invertible] layers that simplify
-the computation of the determinant of the jacobian in the formula of the change of variable in probability theory.
+The model is trained by maximizing the log-likelihood (=minimizing the negative log-likelihood or empirical cross-entropy).
+This loss is tractable since we use [invertible] layers that simplify the computation of the determinant of the Jacobian in the formula of the change of variable in probability theory.

 </details>